Born: Aug. 18, 1986

 OUTSIDE THE OCTAGON:

-Tate hosts “The Miesha Tate Show” presented by Hunt Brothers Pizza® podcast, which can be found HERE, in which she chats with intriguing people she finds inspiring, ranging from celebrities to athletes, thought leaders and moguls.
+Tate recently launched a YouTube channel in which she features videos of her adventures since stepping outside of the Octagon.
+Her favorite features include workout tips, cooking videos and snippets of her podcast, “The Miesha Tate Show Presented by Hunt Brothers Pizza.”
+As host of “The Miesha Tate Show Presented by Hunt Brothers Pizza” podcast, which can be found HERE, she chats with intriguing people she finds inspiring, ranging from celebrities to athletes, thought leaders and moguls.